Luke Short: Sporting pursuits

-Bat Masterson was a boxing enthusiast and tried to interest Short in the sport.
-At first, Short was indifferent, but by June 28, 1885, he found himself acting as the "third man in the ring" when he was called upon to referee a match fought near Weatherford, Texas, between the 6-foot-2-inch "Kid Bridges" and the 5-foot-8-inch "St. Joe Kid".
+Short became involved in boxing through Bat Masterson.
+On June 28, 1885, he was called upon to referee a match fought near Weatherford, Texas, between the 6-foot-2-inch "Kid Bridges" and the 5-foot-8-inch "St. Joe Kid".
 The decision of referee Short was that the "St. Joe Kid" won on a foul.

 Jake Johnson was responsible for making horse racing a major part of Short's sporting agenda.
 Johnson and two partners opened the Fort Worth Driving Park in January 1885.
-Short bought his own race horse named Tobe, along with some jockey silks for himself, and drove his two-wheeled sulky in a race held on November 13, 1886.
-Short and Tobe came in last in a field of five.
+Short bought a racehorse named Tobe, along with some jockey silks for himself.
+Short participated in a race held on November 13, 1886, placing last in a field of five.